-2021 HK\$'million 2020 HK\$'million Listed equity investment, at fair value AMTD International Inc. 525.2 1,087.0 Unlisted equity investment, at fair value 中電產融控股有限公司 Unlisted fund investments, at fair value 46.6 18.7 45.4 offisted fund investments, at fair value 590.5 1,132.4
+2022 HK\$'million 2021 HK\$'million Listed equity investment, at fair value AMTD IDEA Group (formerly known as AMTD International Inc.) Unlisted equity investment, at fair value 149.3 525.2 中電產融控股有限公司 Unlisted fund investments, at fair value 43.0 251.0 46.6 18.7 443.3 590.5

 The above investments were irrevocably designated at fair value through other comprehensive income as the Group considers these investments to be strategic in nature.
-During the year, the Group did not receive any dividend (2020 - Nil) from these investments.
+During the year, the Group did not receive any dividend (2021 - Nil) from these investments.